Virginia Tech® home

 Localities: Pulaski, VA

-Principal Investigator (PI): Dr. Max Stephenson, Professor and Director, Virginia Tech Institute for Policy and Governance (VTIPG), Dr. Neda Moayerian, Assistant Professor, University of Tehran and VTIPG Non-Resident Research Associate
+Principal Investigators (PIs): Dr. Max Stephenson, Professor and Director, Virginia Tech Institute for Policy and Governance (VTIPG), Dr. Neda Moayerian, Assistant Professor, University of Tehran and VTIPG Non-Resident Research Associate

 Co-Investigators: Planning, Governance and Globalization PhD students Brad Stephens and Amin Farzaneh with assistance from Armin Firouzi, Alliance for Social, Political, Ethnical, and Cultural Thought PhD student